Of all of the different types of market research projects an organization can pursue, conducting customer satisfaction surveys is the most common.

-As we’ve discussed, customer surveys come in many forms: paper surveys, mail surveys, online surveys, email surveys, and phone surveys.
+Additionally, as we’ve discussed, customer surveys come in many forms: paper surveys, mail surveys, online surveys, email surveys, and phone surveys.

 The process for executing each approach will vary.
-For the sake of this article, I will discuss the 9-step process our customer satisfaction firm uses for online or email surveys.
+For the sake of this article, I will discuss the process our customer satisfaction firm uses for online or email surveys.

 Step 1: Market research proposal 💍

 After contacting our market research company, a member of our team will reach out to discuss the overall needs of your project.
 We may ask questions such as:

 - Do you have access to a customer database?

 - How many survey responses do you need?